XiaogangHe/InVEST-Cities-in-Nature/README.md

 ## About

-The website aims to help students learn how to use InVEST to design resilient cities.
+Learn how to use InVEST to design resilient cities.
+Materials prepared for NUS Cities in Nature studio projects.

 ### Credit